Towards Tight Approximation Bounds for Graph Diameter and Eccentricities: Algorithms for dense graphs

 \subsection{Algorithm overview}

-The almost-$3/2$ Diameter approximation algorithm of Aingworth et al.~\cite{aingworth} runs in $\tilde{O}(n^2+m\sqrt n)$ time.
+Recall that the Diameter approximation algorithm of Aingworth et al.~\cite{aingworth} runs in $\tilde{O}(n^2+m\sqrt n)$ time.
 Roditty and Vassilevska W.~\cite{RV13} removed the $\tilde{O}(n^2)$ term to obtain an $\tilde{O}(m\sqrt n)$ expected time almost-$3/2$ approximation algorithm.
 For every graph with $\Omega(n^{1.5})$ edges the running time of the latter algorithm is not better than the running time of the former algorithm.
-Therefore, it is interesting to consider the opposite question to the one considered by \cite{RV13}.
+Therefore, even for not so dense graphs, it is interesting to consider the opposite question to the one considered by \cite{RV13}.
 Can the $\tilde{O}(m\sqrt n)$ term be removed?